Under 45? Five Things to Know About Strokes

 4. Stroke Symptoms Are the Same at Every Age

 Though risk factors differ by age, stroke symptoms are the same for everyone.
 There’s a common mnemonic device you can use to help you remember them: BE FAST.
 Dr. Pandya breaks it down: “B stands for any problem with balance, E stands for any problem with vision [eyes], F stands for facial drooping or numbness, A stands for arm weakness or numbness, S stands for any problem with speech, and T stands for time.”
-These symptoms (with the exception of "T," which references time to get help quickly) usually come on suddenly; spotting one or more of them is reason enough to call 911.
+These symptoms (with the exception of "T," which references time to get help quickly) usually come on suddenly; spotting one or more of them is reason enough to call 911 without delay.

 5. Faster Reaction Equals Better Prognosis